Linear Algebra

 Final Exam: 30%

 Attendance: I do not take attendance, but I do notice if you are not attending class.
-If your grades are high, I do not mind if you miss class occasionally; otherwise excessive absences may result in a reduced participation score.
+If your grades are high, I do not mind if you miss class occasionally; otherwise excessive absences may reduce your participation score.
 You are responsible for all material covered in class.
-I do not make the distinction between an excused absence and an unexcused absence.
+I make no distinction between excused and unexcused absences.
 Any kind of absence may potentially affect your grade.

 As a matter of courtesy, you should arrive punctually and stay for the entire duration of each class you attend.
 Please inform me ahead of time if you must leave early.

-Cell Phones: Please be sure that all cell phones and other electronic devices (including iPods, BlackBerries and laptops) are turned off and stowed away for the entire duration of each class.
+Cell Phones: Please be sure that all cell phones and other electronic devices (including laptops) are turned off and stowed away for the entire duration of each class.
 Leaving such devices on may lower your participation score.